Zenovations/knockout-sync/README.md

 Some stores might (theoretically) have to retrieve the results as a whole and sort them manually, assuming they have no way to enforce ordered data sets.

-#### options.autosave
+#### options.autoSync

-{Boolean|Array=false} When true, records are automatically stored each time any value in the record changes.
-When false, the save() method must be called manually.
+{Boolean|Array=false} When true, records are automatically stored each time any value in the record/array changes.
+When false, the `Crud.update()` method must be called manually.

-For arrays, this applies both to the elements of the array (delete/add operations) as well as the observable fields on each element.

 #### options.validator